anshultr/Full-micrograd-/README.md

 The goal is to learn a tiny neural network that minimizes the error between its predictions and a set of ground-truth values, by building the machinery that makes that possible from first principles rather than importing it.

 It starts with plain multiplication and addition between numbers to show what a "forward pass" and a numerical derivative actually are.
-From there, a `Value` class wraps every number in a node that remembers how it was computed, so that calling `.backward()` on the final result walks the computation graph in reverse and deposits a gradient on every node that contributed to it — that's backpropagation.
+From there, a `Value` class ('__repr__') wraps every number in a node that remembers how it was computed, so that calling `.backward()` on the final result walks the computation graph in reverse and deposits a gradient on every node that contributed to it, that's backpropagation.
 Once the engine is trustworthy, it's assembled into `Neuron`, `Layer`, and `MLP` classes and trained for 20 epochs with plain stochastic gradient descent.

 ## What's implemented